What is Incident Management?

 Most Service Providers, both internal and external, use this matrix to determine the response and closure times for service levels.
 These service levels are agreed upon and documented to form a Service Level Agreement (SLA) or Operating Level Agreement (OLA).

-Users do not care the nature or the cause of the Incident, just how soon it can be resolved.
-Problem Management will investigate root cause.
-Most organizations keep volume metrics like number of Incidents broken down by Service Provider.
+Users do not care about the nature of the cause of the Incident, just how soon it can be resolved.
+Problem Management will investigate the root cause.
+Most organizations keep volume metrics like the number of Incidents broken down by Service Provider.
 Many track service metrics suck as Mean Time to Restore Service (MTTRS) and Mean Time Between Service Interruptions (MTBSI).
 The service metrics are great when reviewing service availability with the business customer.

 Other metrics for measuring incidents

-- Average cost of handling an incident, broken down by Service Provider and Priority.
+- The average cost of handling an incident, broken down by Service Provider and Priority.

 - Incident Reopen Rate measuring if an Incident is closed prematurely as a wider-spread issue was unknown at the time.